Face posets of tropical polyhedra and monomial ideals: Monomial tropical polyhedra

+For a classical pointed polyhedron $P$, there is always a projective transformation mapping it to a polytope $\overline{P}$, allowing one to assign the face lattice of a polytope to a polyhedron~\cite{JoswigKaibelPfetschZiegler:2001}.
+We shall perform a similar construction for $\monomial{V}$ and $\closedmonomial{V}$.

-While the Corollary~\ref{cor:unique+exterior+description} describes the \emph{principal halfspaces}, we also introduce some additional inequalities to get the exterior polyhedral description in an analogous form as for a classical polytope.
-For this, we need (at most) $d$ inequalities of the form $x_i \geq -\infty$ for $i \in [d]$, which are equivalent to the tropical linear inequalities
+While the Corollary~\ref{cor:unique+exterior+description} describes the \emph{principal halfspaces}, we also introduce additional inequalities corresponding to the \emph{non-negativity constraints} on $\TTmax^d$.
+Explicitly, we include (at most) $d$ inequalities of the form $x_i \geq -\infty$ for $i \in [d]$.
+We add the inequality $x_i \geq -\infty$ if there is a vertex $v \in V$ with $v_i = -\infty$.
+These are the \emph{boundary inequalities}, and including them allows us to get the exterior polyhedral description in an analogous form as for a classical polytope.
+We note that there have been recent attempts to formulate tropical polyhedra over the signed tropical numbers, where one does not have these non-negativity constraints~\cite{LohoVegh:2020}.

+To represent boundary inequalities as tropical halfspaces with apices, we note that each boundary inequality is the limit of the inequality $x_i \geq -c$ as $c$ goes to infinity.
+These can be equivalently expressed as the tropical linear inequality